MLFP-90803-SP24-FinalProjects/Team17-FinalProject/README.md

 ### Additional Models
 1. RANSAC for Q1 (Regression): RANSAC sequentially fits a line through our data then returns the samples that are outliers.
 In the context of this problem, we found that the outliers are located in states that have more volatile climate conditions.
 We can then use these outliers for more analyses.
-2. XGBooster for Q2 (Classification):
+2. XGBooster for Q2 (Classification): XGBoost uses the gradient boosting decision tree algorithm where it creates new models that predict the residuals or errors of prior models and then added together to make the final prediction.
+In answering our classification question, it uses county attributes and labeled outlier/inlier status the RANSAC model to distinguish outliers and inliers by building decision trees to minimize errors.
 3. DBSCAN for Q3 (Unsupervised): DBSCAN clusters by density and is scalable to big dataset.
 It views clusters as areas of high density separated by areas of low density and able to form clusters in any shape (as opposed to KMeans that assume our clusters are convex).
 It is quite popular among clusters with high density like our dataset.

 ### Running the Project

 1. Getting the Data: <br>
 In our Drive folder for team17, the minimum you need to download for the models to run are:
-- all_data.csv (the merged dataset)
+- all_data.csv (the cleaned, merged dataset)
-- states_name.py (contains necessary dictionaries for merging)
 - tl_2022_us_county folder (US County shapefiles)
-The remaining data files are the raw data we collected.
-Unless you plan to run the cleaning notebooks (part 2 and 3 of this section), we do not recommend downloading these files.
+- all_data_w_outliers.csv (a dataset containing outliers, obtained by RANSAC, that is later used in one of the modeling notebooks)
+The other files are either raw data or pre-merge data:
+- climate_data_csv folder: all the raw datasets relating to climate
+- top_tier.csv: one of the raw datasets relating to housing
+- bottom_tier.csv: one of the raw datasets relating to housing
+- Table26-2019-by-Month.xls: one of the raw datasets relating to housing
+- homevalues.csv: cleaned but pre-merge dataset for all housing data
+- climate_cleaned.csv: cleaned but pre-merge dataset for all climate data

-1. Cleaning the Data: <br>
+2. Cleaning the Data: <br>
-You must have the raw data if you decided to run these cleaning notebooks.
+You must have the raw datasets if you decide to run these cleaning notebooks.
 Please run all cells in the following notebooks in no particular order:
 - Mortgage_Data_Cleaning.ipynb
 - Housing_Data_Cleaning.ipynb
 - Climate_Data_Cleaning.ipynb

 3. Merging the Data: <br>
-You must run step 2 before this step.
-In order to merge the cleaned raw datasets, please run all cells in "Merging_Data.ipynb".
+You must have the cleaned but pre-merge datasets if you decide to run this notebook.
+Please run all cells in "Merging_Data.ipynb".

 4. Important Checks before Running the Models:<br>
 - Be sure that geospatial shape files are located in "tl_2022_us_county" directory (should be able to unzip from google drive accordingly.)